Morqos/HandsOnNN/README.md

-# HandsOnNN
+# Hands On Neural Networks
-My first works with Neural Networks
+In this folder I'll publish, during the time, all my first works with Neural Networks